zhumingcheng697/Housing-Group-Functions/README.md

     $ composer install
     ```

-7. If you have not done so already, configure `email.json` and run `upload-email-credential.php` to upload it AWS Secret Manager.
+7. If you have not done so already, configure `email.json` and run `upload-email-credential.php` to upload it to AWS Secrets Manager.
     ```json
    {
      "host": <your_host>,